nextonesfaster/website-test/content/projects/opentag.md

 +++
 title = "opentag"
-description = "a command-line tool that opens a tagged path or URL using the configured system program." weight = 0
+description = "A command-line tool that opens a tagged path or URL using the configured system program." weight = 0

 [extra]